gourlaysama/gourlaysama.github.io/_drafts/fedora-dnf-tips.md

 ---
 layout: post
-title: Dnf tips and tricks in Fedora
+title: Going further with DNF in Fedora
 category: tech
-tags: fedora dnf tips
+tags: Fedora
 ---
-Fedora's `dnf` package manager has commands for most things, but there are several productivity tips that can make life much easier.
+Fedora's DNF package manager is easy to use for everyday tasks, but it's also easy to miss some very useful lesser known features.
 <!--more-->
-This article will look at how to improve a few common (and uncommon) tasks with `dnf`.
+This article will look at how to accomplish more with the typical DNF commands you already use.

 ## Running without the network

-`dnf` regularly connects to the network to refresh metadata{% sidenote 1 'The default in Fedora is seven days for base repositories and six hours for update repositories.
+DNF regularly connects to the network to refresh metadata{% sidenote 1 'The default in Fedora is seven days for base repositories and six hours for update repositories.
 This can be changed with the `metadata_expire` configuration option.' %}.
 This slows down even commands that do not need information from a repository to work.